 By 1901, Amy was an unmarried, gay, eccentric woman.
 She slept all day and went to the opera, theatre or dinner parties in the evening.
 Afterward she would work until dawn reading and writing.
 She entertained frequently at her Brookline estate, her satin gown and jewels accentuating her cigar, her pince-nez and her hair gathered in a bun.
 Her butler gave dinner guests bath towels to protect them from her “children” – seven sheepdogs.

 When she traveled by rail, she would ask for a hammer if her sleeping car was too stuffy.
 Then she’d smash the glass and tell the conductor to send her the bill.
 Hotels were instructed to put 16 pillows on her bed, shroud the mirrors in black and stop all clocks in her room because she liked quiet.

+Amy found solace in the quiet old Boston Athenaeum, which her great-great-grandfather helped found in 1807.
 The board of trustees wanted to sell the old building and move to newly fashionable Arlington Street in Back Bay.

 The members took a postcard vote.
 When the ballots came in, 349 stockholders voted to stay, 284 to move.
 Amy Lowell had carried the day.

 4. Amy Lowell marketed poetry like a product.

 Amy Lowell started to write poetry rather late in life, publishing her first poem when in her 30s.
 She threw herself into the new Imagist style and fiercely supported the modernist poet Ezra Pound.
 Pound didn’t always appreciate her help.